 I completed my PhD in Computational Biology and Bioinformatics at USC, Oct 2010, under the supervision of Magnus Nordborg, working primarily on association mapping and population genetics in Arabidopsis thaliana.
 I did a three-and-half-year PostDoc with Prof. Nelson Freimer at Human Genetics, UCLA (Nov 2010-Mar 2014), worked on population genetics and trait mapping (pedigree or population) in vervet monkeys, analyzing the whole-genome DNA sequences from >700 monkeys of a vervet pedigree and >100 wild population monkeys.
 Before pursuing my PhD under Magnus, I had worked on the topic of gene function/network inference from gene expression data through graph theory.
 In July 2003, I received BSc in Biology from Fudan University.
 Biology turned out to be a tough choice given my interest is in more quantitative science (maths, physics, computer science).
 Fortunately, bioinformatics was around the corner (ushered in by the completion of human genome project).
 I graduated from an obscure high school in Shanghai, Chuansha High School.
 Chuansha was where my family is rooted for generations and it vanished in 1991 when it was re-branded as Pudong New Area.

 In my spare time, I read lavishly to satiate my broad interests, Economist, NYT, HBR, Engadget, books about history, leadership1,2,3, economics/business 1,2, fictions1,2, or just anything1.
-I ride Original Apex 34, Landyachtz Grom Race, snowboard, and surf.
+I love riding longboard (Original Apex 34, Landyachtz Grom Race, Dinghy), snowboard, and surfing.
 Occasionally, I take out my little Ninja 250R for a spin or babysit dogs.